-From analysis of these findings, disabled people and people from Black, Asian and Minority Ethnic backgrounds are showing a trend of lower satisfaction levels with green spaces compared to the rest of our population.
+Highest satisfaction levels were reported by Hindu and Buddhist faith groups, people who identify as trans and people aged over 65.
+However, people of Muslim faith; people from Black, Asian and Minority Ethnic backgrounds and disabled people report lower satisfaction levels with green spaces compared to the rest of our population.